-Around 1.1m households in the UK are not connected to the national gas grid, and instead rely on heating oil to heat their homes.
+More than a million households in the UK are not connected to the national gas grid and use heating oil to heat their homes.

 The key difference between gas from the grid and heating oil (as well as LPG) is that heating oil is delivered by road and stored in a tank.

-There are two types of oil used for domestic heating:
+Two types of oil are used for domestic heating:

-If you've just moved into a property, the type of oil you will need is determined by the type of heating system already installed.
+If you've just moved into a property with an oil boiler, the type of heating oil you will need is determined by the type of heating system already installed.
 If your boiler or tank isn't labelled clearly, ask the previous owner what type they used.

-If you're able to choose which type to use, kerosene is the more efficient fuel.
+If you're able to choose which type of heating oil to use, kerosene is the more efficient.
 In cold weather it's unlikely to ‘wax up’ (form crystals that stop it from flowing as easily) until it reaches around -39°C (although check with the supplier, as this can vary).

-For certain appliances, such as an Aga, you are required to use additives.
-You should be able to find this out from the manufacturer.
+For certain appliances, such as an Aga, you have to use additives.
+Ask the manufacturer.

-The price of heating oil can fluctuate quite dramatically over time.
-Having hovered between 30 and 35p per litre in 2016, it shot up to nearly 55p per litre in late 2018, staying at around 50p per litre until January 2020, and dropped dramatically to 25p per litre in the summer.
+The price of heating oil fluctuates.
+It hovered between 30 and 35p per litre in 2016, shot up to nearly 55p per litre in late 2018, stayed at around 50p per litre until January 2020, and dropped dramatically to 25p per litre in the summer.
 More recently it's around 46p.